Saturday, April 24, 2021

 Did you know?

 Jame worked with Jonathan Thomas on the recent Lotus Esprit Turbo Challenge for the Atari STe.
 This is an upgrade of the classic racer that brings the game in line with the Amiga version.
 In every respect, except the tracker music.
-Now, I know what those guys will think, but I prefer chipmusic over a MOD any day.
+Now, I know what those guys will think, but I prefer chip music over a MOD any day.
 I personally don't see YM Chiptunes by Ben Daglish as a bad thing.
 Quite the opposite and it's one of the many aspects that makes the ST so cool.

 To play, all you need is a 1MB Atari ST so check it out, folks because the collaboration between these two has proved far beyond fruitful.
 And the expertise Jamie has for the DMA hardware is jaw-dropping.
-Lotus has been transformed from a great racer into an awesome racer which, I assume, wasn't easy an easy task?
+Lotus has been transformed from a great racer into an awesome racer which, I assume, wasn't an easy task?
 I'm sure you will all love playing it!!

 * The original web feature proved why 2021 might not suck after a year of paranoia.